inspirelab-site/inspirelab.umd.edu/_members/artur-alsina.md

   # cv:
   # faculty-page:
 ---
-I'm a Master’s student in Electrical and Computer Engineering at the University of Maryland, currently in my final semester.
-My interests lie in computer architecture, machine learning, and more recently, network neuroscience.
-My current research focuses on analyzing differences in brain dynamics in patients with Post-Concussion
-Vestibular Disorder.
-On my spare time I enjoy hiking, reading, and traveling across the U.S. with friends.
+Artur is a Master’s student in Electrical and Computer Engineering at the University of Maryland.
+His interests lie in computer architecture, machine learning, and more recently, network neuroscience.
+His research with the INSPIRE Lab focused on analyzing differences in brain dynamics in patients with Post-Concussion Vestibular Disorder.
+In his spare time he enjoys hiking, reading, and traveling across the U.S. with friends.
+He is now working as an SDE at Amazon.